Araxiel/HOI4-My-Small-Mods/arax_PersonalPatch/readme.md

 These are all just normal rules, that can be removed by both the player or the AI using normal means and logic (get more than 75% cohesion, spend one influence).

 ## MIO
-- Generic Assault Guns MIO for some nations.
+- Generic Assault Guns MIO for all nations that don't have one.
-- Generic Support Equipment MIO for some nations.
+- Generic Support Equipment MIO for all nations that don't have one.
+- Generic Armored Car MIO for all nations that don't have one.
+- Generic Helicopter MIO for all nations that don't have one.
-- Additional tank MIO for China
+- Additional tank MIOs for China

 ## Decisions and NFs